kayagokalp/cs406-project/README.md

         3 - 3
         4 - 2

 To use the “multiplication method” we need to multiply our matrix with itself 4 times.
 The result is shown at the Figure 2.2

 <img src="https://raw.githubusercontent.com/kayagokalp/cs406-project/main/images/Figure2_2.png" width="300px" alt="Figure 2.2"/>

 To find out how many times 0 vertex is used we need to look at the a00 (subindex) which is 12.
 And according to the multiplication method we use 12/6 = 2 unique cycles with length 4 has vertex 0.
 So our output for 0 is 2.
 To demonstrate another example, the appearance of vertex 1 can be used. a11(subset) is 18.
 18/6 = 3 unique cycles contains vertex 1.

-We are currently implementing parallel sparse sparse matrix multiplication to be used to find out the number of appearances of any vertex in required length cycles.

 ## Technical Description of the Parallel Application